Netherlands expat salary negotiation and benefits guide (2026)

 - Salary review "TBD" – Specify timing: "Annual review in December"

-Salary negotiation in the Netherlands is about understanding the rules, respecting the culture, and advocating for yourself confidently and clearly.
+Salary negotiation in the Netherlands is about understanding the rules, respecting the culture, and advocating for yourself clearly and with data.

-Expats who master Dutch salary structures and benefits typically secure €5,000-€15,000 more per year than those who don't negotiate or accept incomplete packages.
+Expats who understand Dutch salary structures and benefits typically secure €5,000-€15,000 more per year than those who accept the first offer or don't ask about the full package.

 Your action steps: